-Travelling with kids can be daunting, to say the least.
-I don’t know about you, but I stressed about what to bring, what to pack, when would they nap, etc. With a little bit of planning, you can sleep easy feeling prepared for your upcoming adventure.
+Travelling with a baby and little kids can be daunting, to say the least.
+I don’t know about you, but I stressed about what to bring, what to pack, how to pack the stroller, when would they nap, etc. With a little bit of planning, you can sleep easy feeling prepared for your upcoming adventure.
 If you’d like a packing list, check out our previous blog here.

 ***UPDATED MARCH 28th 2019***

 (New restrictions, effective May 1 2019, are listed at the end of this post.)

 If you have kids four and under, bring a stroller.
 I am not ashamed to say, maybe even five and under.
 “We don’t really use a stroller”.
 Wrong.
 In Disneyland, you do.
 Even if you’re super committed to the bicep workout of walking 20 km with an extra 20 pound child in your arms, you need a stroller.
 Even if only to hold your stuff, you need a stroller.
 Once we were past the point we could get away with a stroller, the whole packing game changes drastically.
 It’s no longer “throw it into the stroller”.
 I miss the convenience of it!
 And at the end of the night popping your kids into the stroller is invaluable.
 Trust us.
 Don’t skip the stroller.
 For tips on packing said stroller, check out our post here.